- Testing languages

 If, on the other hand, you want to test that a particular node is correctly reported by MPS as having an error or a warning, use the has error / has warning option.

 This works for both warnings and errors.
+Multiple warnings and errors can be declared with a single annotation.

 You can even tie the check with the rule that you expect to report the error / warning.
 Hit Alt + Enter when with cursor over the node and pick the Specify Rule References option: